Mobinakadaei/UITestCases/README.md

 The UI test cases for this project are located in the TestCases/UITestCases.robot folder and will be executed following the installation steps provided earlier.
 I used the Page Object Model (POM) design pattern alongside Playwright for interacting with web elements in Robot Framework.
 This approach structures and organizes UI tests by separating the logic for interacting with web elements from the test cases themselves, making the code more maintainable, reusable, and scalable.

 Keywords for interacting with each web page's elements are organized within separate files in the pageObjectModel directory.
 This modular structure ensures that main keywords and variables are defined and detailed within dedicated files, while the test case files focus solely on test case definitions, without embedding logic or variables.
 Additionally, if any variables need to be changed, they can be modified in a single, dedicated file for each page object, simplifying updates and maintenance.
 This separation leads to cleaner, easier-to-read, and more manageable test scripts.
+(I would like to mention that at the time of testing, the top-rated book by J.K.
+Rowling on the website was "Harry Potter and the Prisoner of Azkaban," so I asserted that book instead of "Harry Potter and the Half-Blood Prince.")

 Here's an overview of how I implemented this approach: